directvt/vtm/doc/architecture.md

 The following examples assume that the vtm is installed on both the server and client side (or vtm is accessible via PATH).

-### Run a standalone console application remotely via SSH
+### Running a standalone console application remotely via SSH

 - Server:
     - Install SSH-server